Compliance & Reality

 How CommunityPay Enforces This

-- Fee-free ACH payment option satisfies WUCIOA payment requirements
+• Fee-free ACH payment satisfies WUCIOA payment method requirement (RCW 64.90)

 CommunityPay · HOA Accounting Platform